Entropy solutions to macroscopic IPM: The main result

 f) As discussed earlier in Section \ref{sec:transfer_to_subsolutions} the solution $(\rho,v)$ given by Theorem \ref{thm:main} induces only a non-strict subsolution by setting $m:=\rho v-(1-\rho^2)e_2$.
 However, an analoguous existence statement remains true when replacing the first equation of \eqref{eq:subequation} by

 corresponding to a choice of $m$ as in \eqref{eq:choice_of_m_arbitrarily_close} and thus to strict subsolutions when $\mu<1$.
-This can be seen for instance by rescaling time and considering the nonlocal velocity field $\mu^{-1}v$ in Sections \ref{sec:ansatz_level_sets}, \ref{sec:solving}.
+This can be seen for instance by rescaling time and considering the nonlocal velocity field $\mu^{-1}v$ in Sections \ref{sec:level_set_formulation}, \ref{sec:solving}.

 g) Notice that \ref{eq:property_iii_mainthm} describes precisely the mixing zone $\mathscr U$ of the subsolution, cf. Definition \ref{def:subsolutions}, where the corresponding solutions develop a mixing behaviour.
 In particular, from \eqref{eq:expansion_of_level_sets} one can deduce the initial growth of the mixing zone, which is linear in time.
-When combined with \cite{Castro_Faraco_Mengual}, it also implies the observed degraded mixing property of solutions (the closer to the upper boundary, the bigger the volume fraction of the heavier fluid). \end{remark}
+When combined with \cite{Castro_Faraco_Mengual}, it also implies the observed degraded mixing property of solutions (the closer to the upper boundary, the bigger the volume fraction of the heavier fluid).
+In particular by letting $\mu$ tend to one, our method predicts a unique mixing zone selected by maximal potential energy dissipation which can be compared with experiments, as opposed to subsolutions where the mixing zone depends on an a priori ansatz.

+h) The time of existence $T>0$ of the found solution depends on how good $\gamma_0$ can be extended holomorphically onto a complex strip, see e.g. Lemma \ref{lem:initial_speed}.
+In addition $T$ is capped by $1$.
+While the latter is an artifical bound making our proof of existence at some points slightly less technical, the former dependence is naturally appearing in proofs relying on Cauchy-Kovalevskaya Theorems.
+The question regarding a global in time solution, may it be as a general entropy solution or as a solution of the level set formulation introduced in Section \ref{sec:level_set_formulation}, is open.

+i) The choice of the periodic infinite strip $\T\times\R$ as our spatial domain seemed to us as the least technical choice.
+Compared to the whole plane $\R^2$ one does not need to speak about decay/flatness at $x_1\rightarrow\pm\infty$, still we believe that our approach can be adapted to that setting.
+The same is true for the bounded periodic domain $\T\times(0,1)$ where the necessary estimates for the Biot-Savart kernel, cf. Lemma \ref{lem:good_sets_for_K_2}, have to be derived on a more abstract level.
+However, the situation in a bounded domain with vertical boundaries is more delicate and not in the scope of this paper. \end{remark}

 For completeness we add in the following the notion of an entropy solution for equation \eqref{eq:subequation}.
 Note that \eqref{eq:subequation} is a nonlocal hyperbolic conservation law.
 As is common for such equations, cf. e.g. \cite{amadori2012,amorim2012,betancourt2011,blandin2016,colomboR2012}, the notion of an entropy solution is the one for the corresponding local conservation law where the otherwise nonlocal velocity field is considered as a fixed local one: \begin{definition}[Entropy solution] A solution $(\rho,v)$ in the sense of Definition \ref{def:solution_ipmsub} is called an entropy solution provided for any $\varphi\in \cC^\infty_c([0,T)\times\T\times\R)$, $\varphi\geq 0$ and any convex $\eta:\R\rightarrow \R$ with induced flux $Q(\rho):=\int_0^\rho 2\eta'(s)s\:ds$ there holds